asaiapalacios/VRInUnity/README.md

 # VRInUnity
-Implementing a Treehouse "VR in Unity" tutorial with C# scripts for a virtual reality desktop basketball game shooting hoops.
+Implementing a Treehouse "VR in Unity" tutorial with C# scripts for a virtual reality desktop basketball game that shoots hoops.